2025 Edition

 🌐 Strategic advantages: Gain a foothold in the U.S. without living there, build a global reputation, and scale your business more easily.

-Establishing an LLC in the United States for your digital business can provide you with numerous advantages, from better access to banking services and the stability of the dollar, to the ease of using Stripe USA and the possibility of internationalizing your company.
-Plus, you'll enjoy limited protection, greater privacy, and simpler accounting, allowing you to focus on the growth and success of your business. 🌟📈
+Establishing an LLC in the United States for your digital business can provide numerous advantages, from better access to banking services and the stability of the dollar, to the ease of using Stripe USA and the ability to internationalize your business.
+Plus, you'll enjoy limited protection, simplified management, and a framework conducive to the growth and success of your global business. 🌟📈

 If you have decided to open a LLC (Limited Liability Company) in USA, you should know that there are several responsibilities and obligations that you must fulfill.
 It is not enough to create the company, but you must also keep it up to date with the legal and tax requirements of both countries.